 As a QAM, you understand that it is essential to monitor and track production non-conformance and scrap closely.
-Moreover, you know that you have to put in a lot of effort to manually collect data for this analysis.
+Moreover, you know that you have to put in a lot of effort to collect data for this analysis manually.

 With manual data collection, this effort is unavoidable.
 After all, you need to know that your processes are capable of consistently producing output that meets standards as specified by the Quality Management System.
 To do that, you need data on production quality that is: